 “Expansion is still happening because we still have a $250 million investment that's part of this year's budget.
 And so those are the resources that are supporting this expansion, along with local philanthropic dollars."

-"We estimate that if that's not restored, it will mean that we can expand to 6,000 less babies than we had hoped to based on the amount of money that we believed we had in the budget."
+"It will mean that we can expand to 6,000 less babies than we had hoped to based on the amount of money that we believed we had in the budget."

 Michael Symonds reports for WMUK through the Report for America national service program.